-Our guide to discount Disneyland & Disney California Adventure tickets offers money-saving tips & tricks for safe sellers of park admission and where not to buy to avoid scams.
-We cover a hack for upgrading to Magic Key passes, potential price increases, buying at grocery stores or from AAA, and pros & cons of Park Hoppers.
-(Updated April 3, 2022.)
+This guide to Disneyland & Disney California Adventure tickets explains how to buy discounted park admission, with money-saving tips & recommended sellers of park admission and where not to buy to avoid scams.
+We cover potential price increases, deals at grocery stores or from AAA, and pros & cons of Park Hoppers.
+(Updated July 17, 2023.)

-This is one an authorized seller of Disneyland tickets that we recommend due to their exceptional customer service and flexibility, both of which are superior to what Disney offers directly (call centers are currently short-staffed, making speaking with a person at Disney “challenging” to say the least).
-These low prices coupled with Get Away Today’s “Best Price Guarantee” makes them our recommended ticket seller…
+This is one an authorized seller of Disneyland tickets that we recommend due to their exceptional customer service and flexibility, both of which are superior to what Disney offers directly.
+These low prices coupled with Get Away Today’s “Best Price Guarantee” makes them our recommended ticket seller.

-Once you purchase tickets, you’ll need to make a theme park reservation when visiting through 2022.
-For step-by-step details of the process, see our post: How to Make Disneyland Park Reservations.
-This is a relatively simple and straightforward process, but it’s important to check the availability calendar before buying tickets.
+Once you purchase tickets, you’ll need to make a theme park reservation when visiting through 2023.
+This is a simple and straightforward process, and both parks now typically have excellent availability as of 2023.

 If you need more info and advice to figure out which ticket options are right for you or how many days you should spend in the parks, the rest of this post is for you.
 We’ve analyzed the different options before buying Disneyland tickets, and thought we’d share some of what we’ve learned beyond that in this post, starting with where to buy–and where NOT to buy–discount Disneyland tickets…

 Where to Buy Discount Disneyland Tickets